sjbruce3301/Ghost_town_mapper/README.md

 ***Update: not all Wikipedia pages are laid out the same with coordinates, will be adding scrapers for other states using other websites.

-Feel free to reach out & request a particular state!
+Feel free to reach out & request a particular state, or just a finished .kml file if you don't want to run the script yourself!